Alcibiades-Capital/valorem-website/site/_docs/2022-04-13-valorem-options-litepaper.md

 be exercised during a specified time window, after which the claim tokens can be redeemed.

+### Timekeeping

+All timekeeping in the Valorem options protocol uses `uint40` timestamps in seconds since the unix epoch.

 ### Creating an option type

 Actors can permissionlessly create new option types.
 They can specify the